Pleasure in Craft. The Germans

 PS

-All my warmest regards
+All my best regards

-Let me reply randomly.
+7. Let me reply randomly. 🙂

 I think the Brits have Europe in them like none of the other people.
 They are at once Norse, German, Roman, Franks, Spaniards or Swiss.
 And it does help when you’re on an island and most of the land wars are kept at bay.
 Lol.
 Yes, there will be none like the British Empire, the hallmark of Europe when it covered 1/4th of the world.